 - Will each company take the time to do a thorough risk assessment of your health to ensure you are getting quoted accurately?
-While laughing inside, the answer is no. The carriers that have someone who will quote you directly will very rarely take the time to go through all your medications and past medical history to ensure that the quotes they give you are achievable.
+Best believe the answer is no. The carriers that have someone who will quote you directly will very rarely take the time to go through all your medications and past medical history to ensure that the quotes they give you are achievable.

 - Do you think any of the carriers you contact will recommend a company other than them self?
 This is emphatically a no. There is no chance they will encourage you to go with another life insurance company that is more suitable for your health conditions.
 That will never happen.

 Now Compare That To Calling An Independent Agency Like Us